-APARTMENT OWNERS CAN SPEND TWO TO FIVE TIMES MORE TO TURN OVER A UNIT WHERE A SMOKER HAS LIVED.
+APARTMENT OWNERS CAN SPEND TWO TO FIVE TIMES

+MORE TO TURN OVER A UNIT WHERE A SMOKER HAS LIVED.

-In addition to the health benefits, adopting smoke-free policies can protect your residents and property against fires and other damage, and reduce operating and maintenance costs.
+In addition to the health benefits, adopting smoke-free policies can protect your property against fires and other damage, and reduce operating and maintenance costs.

-Landlords and apartment managers commonly incur extra labor and expenses when preparing units for new tenants if the former resident allowed smoking in the unit.
+Landlords and apartment managers commonly incur extra labor and expenses when preparing units for new tenants if the former resident was a tobacco user.

-As shown in the table below, unit turnover expenses can be two to five times more if the unit had been occupied by a smoker.
+As shown in the table below, unit turnover expenses can be 2 to 6 times more if the unit had been occupied by a smoker.
 The National Multi-Unit Housing Council supports these estimates, saying "[it] is markedly more expensive to turn a unit where a smoker resided.
 Some estimates suggest that cleaning walls, carpets, appliances and fixtures exposed to smoke can add \$400 to \$3,000 to unit turnover costs, depending on the length of residency and how much the resident smoked in the unit."20